• Skip to primary navigation

 Scandinavian Embroided Hearts Decoration

-One of my favorite handmade Christmas decorations are my Scandi felt Christmas trees, they were the inspiration for these Scandinavian embroidered heart decorations.
+One of my favourite handmade Christmas decorations is my Scandi felt Christmas trees; they inspired these Scandinavian embroidered heart decorations.

 I made these embroidered hearts out of some leftover felt.
-But you can use any scrap fabric you have, such as drop cloth or cotton.
-Just make sure it is in a white or cream color and is easy to embroider.
+But you can use any scrap fabric, such as drop cloth or cotton.
+Just make sure it is in a white or cream colour and is easy to embroider.
 The advantage of felt is that it doesn’t fray and is easy to stitch.

 To display the hearts, I used just a branch and some twigs.
 I love to use natural elements in my Valentine’s crafting.
-Before, I have made a pine cone flower heart and a painted rustic wood slice heart.
-Both of these decorations feature in my gallery wall all year round.
+Before, I made a pine cone flower heart and a painted rustic wood slice heart.
+Both of these decorations feature on my gallery wall all year round.

 What You Need